lesjames/breakpoint/README.md

 ### IE Support

-`$ie-support` sets the number of columns that vintage IE should use as a layout.
+`$ie-support` Sass variable sets the number of columns that vintage IE should use as a layout.
 Since breakpoint generates your fixed width structure inside media queries vintage IE won't see it and thus serve the mobile first fluid layout. `$ie-support` will make sure that a single, fixed width layout gets served to vintage IE without media queries.
 You need to